italia/pianotriennale-ict-doc-en/index.rst

    This document has been translated using a mix of state-of-the-art machine translation and human-driven AI.
 The raw machine translation output has been edited by an automated system trained on millions of professionally corrected sentences.
 Finally, a human went through the document to make sure that no information had been lost.

    This means leaving behind some stylistic improvements and potential errors.
 However, this AI-augmented approach to translation allowed us to prepare this English version at a fraction of the cost and time of the legacy translation process.

+   Thanks to a `dedicated space on GitHub <https://github.com/italia/pianotriennale-ict-doc-en>`_, translation can be improved by the community with suggestions.

 .. toctree::